rust-lang/book/src/ch10-03-lifetime-syntax.md

 ### Thinking in Terms of Lifetimes

 The exact way to specify lifetime parameters depends on what your function is doing.
-For example, if we changed the implementation of the `largest` function to always return the first argument rather than the longest string slice, we wouldn't need to specify a lifetime on the `y` parameter.
+For example, if we changed the implementation of the `longest` function to always return the first argument rather than the longest string slice, we wouldn't need to specify a lifetime on the `y` parameter.
 This code compiles: